florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-22-microsoft-certification-az-104.markdown

   - Add additional field during the creation/update of resource.
   - If field already exists but value different, then the policy acts as deny and rejects the request.
 - DeployIfNotExists effect is only evaluated if the request is a success.

+# Network
+## Troubleshoot
+- **Network Watcher IP Flow** test the outbound connection from the source VM and source port to a IP.
+If a NSG block the communication, it will display it.
+- **Effective Network Security Group** returns network security rules associated with a network interface.
+- **Connection troublesshoot** is for checking if there was a TCP connection between a source and destination VM.
+- **Next hop** allows to fin the packets travel from a VM to somewhere.
+## VNEt
+- There is no name resolution (DNS) between VNET even if peered.